danielbush/WithTest/README.md

 - it encourages separation of test statements from test definitions (your actual tests).
-You can write your tests (test definitions) next to their statements as well, but unitjs tends to encourage the former; this stems from a preference of the unitjs author to put his statements all in one spot so that they can be easily read and annotated; this is just a preference
+You can write your tests (test definitions) next to their statements as well, but unitjs tends to encourage the separation; this stems from a preference of the unitjs author to put his statements all in one spot so that they can be easily read and annotated; this is just a preference
-- test results are generated in a standard format that can be easily converted to JSON and distributed for analysis to other parties
+- test results are generated in a standard format that can be easily converted to JSON and distributed for analysis to other parties;
+  you could write your own "printer" to display them; unitjs provides a default printer in `lib/printers/default`.

+## Note on browser compatibility

+This version of unitjs (v0.5.0) is a total rewrite of the previous version.
+It has only been tested in fairly recent versions of firefox, IE (8), safari, chrome, opera.
+IE 6-8 fail on assertContains.
+IE6 appears to be able to run tests and calculate totals properly but does not render the results using the default printer terribly well - this appears to be a css issue with the default printer.

 ## GETTING STARTED